davide-talesco/paip/README.md

 ### sendNotice

-With sendRequest a service can execute a remote method exposed over nats:
+With sendNotice a service can send a notice message over nats to inform other services about something:

-`paip.sendRequest(request)`
+`paip.sendNotice(request)`

-This method return a Promise that fulfills with a Response object.
+This method return a Promise that fulfills with void.

 **IMPORTANT**
 Please note the subject of the request gets namespaced after the service full name as we want to avoid a service to